K-T0BIAS/Spline-based-DeepLearning/docs/README.md

 Copyright (c) 2024 Tobias Karusseit.
 See the [LICENSE](./LICENSE) file for details.

 This project also uses `pybind11`, which is licensed under the MIT License.
 See [pybind11 GitHub](https://github.com/pybind/pybind11) for more details.

+This project also uses `Catch2`, which is licensed under the Boost Software License 1.0.
+See [Catch2 GitHub](https://github.com/catchorg/Catch2) for more details.